Now offering Internet

 - What if you want to move to a part of the city where few queer people live?

-- What do you do if you’re having a commitment ceremony and you’ve got some homophobic relatives?
+- What do you do if you’re getting married or going to an upcoming event and you’ve got some homophobic relatives?

 Qualifications

-I have worked in community mental health setting and private practice for over 25 years, and I have worked with many sexual minority clients through the years,
+I have worked in community mental health setting and private practice for over 30 years, and I have worked with many sexual minority patients.

-My position is affirmative. which means that same-sex and opposite-sex couples have equal worth, it’s not OK for a therapist to assume that any problem you’re having is related to your sexual orientation, and the problems that LGBTQI people experience with being LGBTQI has to do with societal oppression and not sexual orientation or gender identity.
+My position is affirmative. which means that same-sex and opposite-sex couples have equal worth, it’s not OK for a therapist to assume that any problem you’re having is related to your sexual orientation, and the problems that LGBTQIA+ people experience has to do with societal oppression and not sexual orientation or gender identity.

 Publications – Books